EfeErturk1/Escape/README.md

 # Escape
-A simple flappy bird esque game in Java
+A simple flappy bird esque game with new cool features coded in Java.
+By Efe Ertürk 2020.